Rave cancelled over threat to vaccination centre

 He said: "The RHS wanted to do the right thing but to cancel would cost them more than £60,000 and there was no guarantee of financial support from the government."

-Earlier, Ms Sturgeon had outlined how she wanted everyone over 18 to have booked a Covid booster vaccination by the end of the month.
+Earlier, the first minister had outlined how she wanted everyone over 18 to have booked a Covid booster vaccination by the end of the month.

 The vaccination push is being ramped up in response to the rapid spread of the Omicron variant.